nauam/Courses/docs/administration/security/authentication.md

 # Container authentication and authorization

-Container Authentication provides the Servlet context used by QW Control with a few mechanisms to determine what roles the user has.
+Container Authentication provides the Servlet context used by Rundeck with a few mechanisms to determine what roles the user has.

 `containerPrincipal`